AnkitMandusia/fact-checker-llm/README.md

 ## Project Overview 📝

-This project is an advanced fact-checking tool that goes beyond a simple "true/false" verdict.
-When a user submits a claim, the system retrieves and analyzes information from multiple, diverse online sources in real-time.
-It critically evaluates the credibility of these sources before using a Large Language Model (Google Gemini) to synthesize the findings.
+TThis project is an advanced fact-checking tool that moves beyond a simple RAG implementation to provide a truly reliable analysis.
+When a user submits a claim via voice or text, the system deploys a sophisticated pipeline:

+1. Robust Retrieval: It uses the Tavily Search API to gather comprehensive, real-time evidence from the web.

+2. Credibility Analysis: It automatically vets and prioritizes sources from reputable domains.

+3. Reliable Synthesis: It leverages advanced prompt engineering patterns like Chain-of-Thought and Self-Consistency with the Google Gemini model to generate a nuanced, stable verdict.

+4. On-the-Fly Evaluation: Crucially, every generated response is then passed through the Ragas framework to score the output on key metrics like faithfulness and relevancy, providing a transparent measure of the AI's performance.

-The final output provides a nuanced verdict (e.g., "Mostly True," "Misleading"), a detailed explanation, and links to the evidence, empowering users with a transparent and trustworthy analysis.
+The final output provides the verdict, a detailed explanation, source links, and the Ragas quality scores, offering users a transparent and trustworthy analysis.
 ---

 ##  Key Features ✨